nutribullet Portable Blender Review

 6.5

-The nutribullet Portable not really suitable for making nut butter.
+The nutribullet Portable isn't really suitable for making nut butter.
 To get it to process the nuts, you have to shake the jar aggressively and hit the sides of it to dislodge stuck ingredients.
 You also have to remove the lid and scrape the jar with a spatula, which makes it a very messy process.
 It can make one batch of chunky, barely spreadable nut butter.
 However, you can't continue blending for longer because it overheats, which results in an error message and prevents you from running another blending cycle.

 8.1